ivan-radic/udl-documentation/docs/delimiters.md

     second one is Python style:   #

-First thing to notice is how I aligned everything vertically.
+First thing to notice is how I aligned everything vertically.<br>
 In general, white space is not important when defining keywords, so you can use it any way you like it.
 It will be filtered out automatically.

-Second thing to understand is grouping of Continue characters.
+Second thing to understand is grouping of Continue characters.<br>
 C++ line comment (the first group), defines two continue characters, Python line comment defines just one.

 By using grouping with operator __(( ))__ I was able to keep the logic of indexing and vertical aligning (both explained in [comments section]({{ site.baseurl }}/comments.html)) and to make sure that "__??/__" applies only to C++ line comments.